37 Downing Street

 Quality of life

 One thing which everyone looks for in a location is the quality of life enjoyed, and Surrey is up there with the best of them.
 A number of towns and boroughs are often mentioned as being among the most desirable places to live, in terms of local facilities and their proximity to the capital without actually being in it.
-Other factors which are taken into consideration when it comes to quality of live include life expectancy, crime rates, education and weather – all of which Surrey performs well on as a collective.
+Other factors which are taken into consideration when it comes to quality of living include life expectancy, crime rates, education and weather – all of which Surrey performs well on as a collective.

 Proximity and green space